PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/the_cpp_language.md

 Memory is divided into:
 * {term}`static memory` - memory allocated for the program, before it starts execution - region called the data segment - also global memory - controlled by programmer.
-* Automatic local variable memory - region called the `stack` - controlled by logical execution of the program.
+* Automatic local variable memory - region called the {term}`stack` - controlled by logical execution of the program.
-* Dynamic memory - called the {term}`free store - managed by the programmer (region of memory sometimes called the 'heap').
+* {term}`Dynamic memory` - called the {term}`free store` - managed by the programmer (region of memory sometimes called the {term}`heap`).

 Objects are allocated to the free store using `new` and persist until specicially deleted.
 Failing to deallocate memory in the free store, during execution causes memory resource issues, `delete` must be use to deallocate to prevent a memory leak.

-The stack is memory allocated at run time to hold local variables and arguments for any function call including the main() function.
+The stack is memory allocated at run time to hold local variables and arguments for any function call including the `main()` function.
 The stack is automatically freed when the function execution ends.

 ```{admonition} Out-of-Memory Errors
 :class: note dropdown